SJ23 Tech Tip A11, (Updated 2022-07-17) Bob Schimmel, Doug Murray & Jim Dalessandro

 10. BATTERY - I used to hang small solar panels at the top of a tripod to maintain the battery or to power LEDs when I'm onboard.
 Of late, I take the battery home and store it in my unheated garage that hovers around freezing temperature.
 This is optimal for a battery and the charge is maintained with a smart charger.

 Shown below is Panache's transom mast support post standing on the gudgeons.
 It's welded from 1" square steel tubing with pintles that fit on the gudgeons.
 The top pintle is tied to the gudgeons to prevent the post from popping up.
 The top of the post is also tied laterally to the pushpit to stabilize it sideways for towing.
 The yoke at the top is lined with rug to protect the mast.
 The mast is tied to the post with 1/4" line at the yoke.
 I doubt it could pop out of the yoke on its own but the line also prevents movement and chafe.
 As an alternative you could build a wood A frame to stand in the back of the cockpit.
-Be careful to leave the drain holes open.
+Remember to leave the drain holes open.
 Rug on the bottom should keep in from sliding around.

 CONCLUSION - In general dry snow slides off the smooth tarp.
 Wet snow requires an occasional pull with a snow rake.
 Think of a grass rake without tangs.
 This system is very secure in high winds so I never worry about her in a winter storm.
-There is ample room to work in the cockpit but impossible to work on the deck.
+There is ample room to work in the cockpit but it is impossible to work on the deck.
 Occasionally I work in the cabin during winter which is when I run my propane bulkhead heater.
 It does an OK job of taking the bite out of the cold air.
 On the other hand, if the air is still and the sun is shining, it's amazing how warm it can be under the tarp.
 Down right balmy some days!
 An interesting phenomena is that small amounts of ice or snow that accumulate on the foredeck under the tarp usually thaw and evaporate with the solar heat.
 I make it a practice to stay off the boat below -100C to protect the gel coat from cracking.
 Some kids were playing on my friend's ski boat while it was stored outside at -450C.
 The gel coat cracked into thousands of tiny fissures under their weight making the boat look as if it aged a few centuries.
 I'm not taking any chances.

 Poplar Tea - Another culprit that attacks a boat is the juice from tree leaves.
-Panache is stored in a hollow surrounded by Aspen or Poplar trees.
+Panache is stored in a tree hollow surrounded by Aspen or Poplar trees.
 The leaves flitter to the ground in Fall creating a carpet of yellow.
-Add a bit of dew and a bit of heat from the sun and you get a wonderful perfume that you can't bottle.
+Add a bit of dew and some heat from the sun and you get a wonderful perfume that you can't bottle.
 Problem is, the "tea" created by the leaves and dew can stain gel coat if left for any length of time.
 It can be messy and difficult to clean.
 Another good reason to cover the hull with a tarp.

 These photos were taken on Dec 20, 1997 during a very warm El Nino.
 The 00C temperature is definitely NOT typical of a Canadian prairie winter as it is usually around -100C in late December, making delicate outside work somewhat difficult!
 I took advantage of this mild weather to remove and repair my centerboard.
 Two days later a cold front blew in and we received our promised winter when the temperature plummeted to -300C, in just two hours.
 Now you know why preparation up here is everything.
 TOP